 If the dog gets very sick or ages out of its drive to play, it's time to retire.
 Retirement age varies, but military dogs retire at age 8 or 9 [source:Air Force].

 We hope you've sent a virtual hug to the dogs that risk paw and tail to protect you, all for a toy or treat.
-Nose around the links on the next page to gain more love for dogs.
+Nose around the links below to gain more love for dogs.